Orthodontic Treatment Contracts Explained – Lump Sum Contracts

 So, what actually goes into an orthodontic contract?
 There are multiple ways different offices can structure orthodontic contracts.
 One of the most popular is the “lump sum” or “set fee” orthodontic contract, which are based on overall results.

 A lump sum contract includes all of the treatments, services and products that actually go into an orthodontic care plan such as diagnostic records, the cost of braces, the cost of appliances, and all office visits during what we call the active phase of treatment.

 Then there is the passive phase of treatment which is when you get your braces removed and receive your retainers.

 Those two components make up a typical orthodontic contract. . .the active phase, which typically runs from 12-24 months, during which you are coming in regularly for adjustments and your teeth are being actively moved.
-Then there is the passive phase, which also typically runs from 12-24 months of retention and observation, when your teeth have been moved to the desired position and your new bite in being retained as per the treatment plan.
+Then there is the passive phase, which also typically runs from 12 months of retention and observation, when your teeth have been moved to the desired position and your new bite in being retained.